Fantasia International Film Festival

-The Fantasia International Film Festival, also known as Fantasia Fest or simply Fantasia, is an annual film festival founded in 1996 and held primarily in Montreal, Canada.
+The Fantasia International Film Festival, also known as Fantasia Fest or simply Fantasia, is an annual film festival founded in 1996 and held primarily in Montreal, Quebec, Canada.
 It specializes in genre films, including fantasy, horror, science fiction, and cult cinema, and draws over 100,000 attendees each year.

 Fantasia is frequently cited as the leading genre film festival in North America, and is considered one of the top three genre festivals worldwide, alongside Sitges and Fantastic Fest.
 Its mission is to promote genre, anti-Hollywood cinema and assist independent filmmakers, having launched the careers of many modern auteurs throughout the years.

 Since 2012, the festival has also held the Frontières cinema market that allows promising projects to find potential producers and distributors.
-Since 2016, Frontières has partnered with the Marché du Film, led by the Cannes Film Festival, and from 2026, with the European Film Market at the Berlin International Film Festival.
+Since 2016, Frontières has partnered with the Marché du Film, led by the Cannes Film Festival, and from 2026, with the European Film Market at the Berlin International Film Festival, and the new TIFF Market at the Toronto International Film Festival.

 Overview

 Fantasia focuses on niche, low-budget films of various genres, from horror to science fiction, most of them non-PG.
-It grew from the Asian Film scene in Montreal and still has a significant shift to Asian cinema.
+It grew from the Asian film scene in Montreal and still has a significant emphasis on Asian cinema.

-Fantasia flagship section is named Cheval Noir, the winners are awarded with the festival's mascot statuette, a mighty black pegasus.
-Apart from Cheval Noir, the festival includes New Flesh, Séquences, Camera Lucida, Satoshi Kon prize, and several other sections, while in the wrap of the event the audience.
-Every year, the program offers master-classes and special screenings, as well as world and American premieres, press-conferences and meetings with actors and directors.
+Fantasia’s flagship section is Cheval Noir, in which winners are awarded with the festival's mascot statuette, a mighty black pegasus.
+Apart from Cheval Noir, the festival includes New Flesh, Séquences, Camera Lucida, the Satoshi Kon prize, and several other sections.
+Every year, the program offers master-classes and special screenings, as well as world and American premieres, press conferences and panel discussions with actors and directors.
 In 2016, a new section Documentaries From the Edge was established.

-Since 1997, Mitch Davis has been the festival's creative director.
-According to Davis, Fantasia's mission is to open niche, genre, noncommercial movies from independent auteurs to the audience, and give them deserved attention.
-Guillermo del Toro calls Fantasia a shrine to all geeks and a feast for those who love things completely unlovable to the most.
+Mitch Davis has been the festival's creative director since 1997.
+According to Davis, Fantasia's mission is to present niche, genre, noncommercial movies from independent auteurs to the audience, and give the films deserved attention.
+Guillermo del Toro calls Fantasia “a shrine to all geeks and a feast for those who love things completely unlovable to most.”
 Bill Plympton treasures its anti-Hollywood atmosphere.
 The audience at Fantasia is considered to be open-minded people with a good sense of humor and good, albeit somewhat unconventional, taste.
-Festival regulars say that audiences always meow loudly before the screening of feature films, a tradition that is still alive today.
+Festival regulars say that audiences always meow loudly before the screening of feature films, a tradition that continues today.